Professor of Middle East Studies and Judaic Studies The University of Michigan

 …University Of Michigan Press…

-Mary C. Francis is the Editorial Director at the University of Michigan Press/Michigan Publishing.
-Before coming to Michigan in 2015, she was Executive Editor at the University of California Press, and also worked at Oxford University Press, Yale University Press, and Mayfield Publishing.
+Mary C. Francis is the Director at the University of Pennsylvania Press.
+Before coming to Penn Press, she was Editorial Director at the University of Michigan Press, Executive Editor at the University of California Press, and also worked at Oxford University Press, Yale University Press, and Mayfield Publishing.

 I am disabled feminist philosopher of disability.
 I specialize in feminist philosophy of disability, Foucault, social and political philosophy, and biopolitics.
 I am the author of Foucault and Feminist Philosophy of Disability (University of Michigan Press, 2017) and the editor of Foucault and the Government of Disability (University of Michigan Press, 2005, 2015).
 I am a coordinator of and blogger at Discrimination and Disadvantage, a philosophy blog that highlights issues and concerns about discrimination, exclusion, and underrepresentation in philosophy, where I post Dialogues on Disability, the very popular series of interviews that I am conducting with disabled philosophers.